Best Practices for Telling Your Children About Their Birth Through Egg Donation

 - Hiding the truth is a difficult game.
 Crafting elaborate stories, or asking multiple friends and family to participate in some charade takes a lot of time and effort compared to telling the truth.

-Okay, so how should I tell my child about surrogacy?
+How should I tell my child about surrogacy?

 If they are young, try to use short, familiar words and even use a children’s book to convey your ideas.
 Explain that some mothers are just wired in a different way and cannot have a baby like everyone else.
 However, these women are still mothers through what they say and do for their baby.
 Read our post on our top 5 books to explain surrogacy.